 It depends on the individual home state’s DMV regulations.
 Therefore, out-of-state defendants who pick up a traffic citation in Nevada should speak with an attorney in their home state.

-A Nevada conviction for not yielding before making a left turn can be sealed one (1) year after the case ends (in most cases).10 But when the charge gets dismissed, there is no waiting period — the defendant can petition for a record seal immediately.11
+An old misdemeanor conviction from before January 1, 2023 can be sealed one (1) year after the case ends (in most cases).
+But if the charge got dismissed, there is no waiting period — the defendant can petition for a record seal immediately.11

 12. Will I get deported?